 Response

-DEQ agrees that baghouses are capable of capture efficiencies higher than the 99.0%standard in the temporary rule.
+DEQ agrees that baghouses are capable of capture efficiencies higher than the 99.0% of particulate matter standard in the temporary rule.
 DEQ has learned that there are practical problems with demonstrating capture efficiency with a source test, particularly for the smaller (Tier 1) facilities.

 To show 99.0% (or 99.9%) capture efficiency with a source test, a facility needs to test the inlet and the outlet of the baghouse.
 The inlet concentration would need to be at least 100x (or 1,000x) of the outlet concentration.
 Chemical tests are not accurate below a certain threshold (the method reporting limit, MRL) and if a reading is below the MRL then the sample concentration is assumed to be the MRL.